 An employed health professional is defined in this report as one who:

-This includes those involved in clinical and non-clinical roles—for example, education, research and administration.
-'Employed' people are referred to as the 'workforce' in this chapter.
+‘Employed’ people are referred to as the ‘workforce’ in this chapter.
 This includes only practitioners whose main speciality is palliative care and excludes those practitioners practising palliative care as a second or third speciality and those who were on extended leave for more than 3 months or who were not employed.

 Encounter refers to any professional interchange between a patient and a GP; it includes both face to face encounters and indirect encounters where there is no face to face meeting but where a service is provided (for example, a prescription or referral).